 - 3 Tips for Healthy Family Eating for the Holidays — The holidays are synonymous with an abundance of rich foods and overindulgence.
 Finding the right balance of yummy comfort food, decadent desserts and healthy recipes for every family member’s palette can be a challenge; especially for caregivers balancing meals for seniors and other family members.

 - Top 10 Reasons Seniors End Up in the ER — Almost a quarter of all seniors visited the emergency room in 2010.
 What brings older adults into the emergency room?
 You might be surprised.

 - Top 5 Ways You Can Help Combat Senior Malnutrition — Senior malnutrition is all too widespread, but caregivers and family members alert to the signs of nutrition problems can help battle this sobering condition.

 Education is King: Enter Our Senior Nutrition Sweepstakes

 Enter our Healthy Seniors Sweepstakes—you or a loved one could win a $50 gift card to Whole Foods Market!
 The sweepstakes is just a way to help spread the news of the importance of senior nutrition and gives your family a chance to enjoy the fabulous grocery selection at Whole Foods Market, on us.

-Enter now by filling out the form below, or click here to enter using your mobile device or tablet.
+Enter now by filling out the form below.

 Senior Nutrition Tips from Joan Lunden